-Are you wondering why the Fortress of Louisbourg was built?
-Why does Cape Breton link it so strongly to their history?
+Are you wondering why the Fortress of Louisbourg was so important?
+Why does Cape Breton link itself so strongly to its history?

 What is the connection between the Fortress of Louisbourg and the history of New France?
 And what does this have to do with the hints of resentfulness between the English and the French in Canada?